Duško Novaković: Literary works

 He has published over fifteen books of poetry, of which the most famous are: „Znalac ogledala“, „Poderotine na vreći“, „Sati i životinje/Časovi i životni“ - in two languages, the Serbo-Croatian and Macedonian, „Dijalog o nemaru“, „Hodnikom“, „Nadzornik kvarta“, „ Stacionarije – pesme rata i mesečarenja“, „Dostavljeno muzama“, „Smetenjakov crtež“, „Tupan i njegov pedagog“, „Klupe nenagrađenih“, „ Kad ćemo svetla pogasiti“, also four selected poems: „Izabrao sam Mesec“, „Bioskop Limijer/Cinema Lumiere“ – bilingual, in Serbian and French, and a comprehensive selection of books published after 2000 - „Sećanje na prve ljude“ and „Zabava za utučene“, published by the Foundation Desanka Maksimovic and Publishing Centre of the National Library of Serbia.

 He translates poetry and prose from Macedonian.
 He published "An Anthology of Contemporary Macedonian Poetry" and translated several books of contemporary independent Macedonian poets.

 Awards and honors

-He has received numerous awards including: Milan Rakić, Mlada Struga, Zmaj Award, Branko Miljković, Disova, Danica Marković, Đura Jakšić, Vasko Popa Award, Risto Ratković, Istok - zapad, Desanka Maksimović, for a poetic oeuvre and awards and recognition from Belgrade for contribution to Serbian literature, and an award Barski ljetopis.
+He has received numerous awards including: Milan Rakić, Mlada Struga, Zmaj Award, Branko Miljković, Disova, Danica Marković, Đura Jakšić, Vasko Popa Award, Risto Ratković, Istok - zapad, Desanka Maksimović Prize, for a poetic oeuvre, and awards and recognition from Belgrade for contribution to Serbian literature, and an award Barski ljetopis.

 The critical articles of writer's poetry have been published in "Poetry of Duško Novaković" and the publication "Duško Novaković - Dis spring" as well as several thematic blocks in literary journals.

 He was a participant and guest at some of the world famous festival of poetry, and lectured on contemporary poetry in the former Yugoslavia at the University of Tagore in India, in 1984, and lectured the poetry of Vasko Popa at Department of Slavonic Studies at the University of Vienna in 2008.